schwilklab/lab-resources/lab-org/data-management.md

 ```

 ## Backups ##

-The main linux servers in the lab are backed up daily using rsnapshot.
+The linux machines in the lab are backed up daily using rsnapshot.

 # Data management plans required for research proposals #